We've added new tests for swine and bovine diseases -- see our menu for a complete listing.

 • Minimize personnel exposure to this fungus

-• Safety monitoring of biological products and vaccines that derive from birds
+• Safety monitoring of biological products and vaccines that derive from susceptible species

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.